-Topic The portrayal of childhood in novels Research question In what ways, and to what purposes, do Nabokov's Speak, Memory and Proust's Swann's Way evoke memories of childhood?
-Approach A close analysis of both works, with reference to secondary source material if appropriate, and some comparative element to the discussion
+Торіс The portrayal of childhood in novels Research question In what ways, and to what purposes, do Nabokov's Speak, Memory and Proust's Swann's Way evoke memories of childhood?
+Approach A close analysis of both works, with reference to secondary source material if appropriate, and some comparative element to the discussion Торіс The presentation of guilt in novels

-Research question How important is the narrative structure to the way guilt is addressed by Bernhard Schlink in The Reader and Tim O'Brien in The Things They Carried ?
+TOPIC The presentation of guilt in novels Research question How important is the narrative structure to the way guilt is addressed by Bernhard Schlink in The Reader and Tim O'Brien in The Things They Carried ?
 Approach A close analysis of both works, with reference to secondary source material if appropriate, and some comparative element to the discussion.